wlandau/remakeGenerator/README.md

 system("make -j 4")
 ```

 Notice how [`workflow.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/workflow.R) and `remake.yml` rely on the functions defined in  [`code.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/code.R).
-For extra credit, change the body of one of these functions (something more significant than whitespace or comments) and then run `remake::make()` again.
+To see how `remakeGenerator` saves you time, change the body of one of these functions (something more significant than whitespace or comments) and then run `remake::make()` again.
 Only the targets that depend on that function are recomputed.
-The rest of your workflow is left alone, which saves time.

 # A walk through [`workflow.R`](https://github.com/wlandau/remakeGenerator/blob/master/inst/example1/workflow.R)